 AHFA has been responsible for preparing a housing needs assessment and strategy for the State of Alabama since the HOME Investment Partnerships Program was created.
-In 1992, AHFA prepared the first Comprehensive Housing Affordability Strategy (or CHAS) as a prerequisite for Alabama to receive millions of federal dollars for housing.
+In 1992, AHFA prepared the first Comprehensive Housing Affordability Strategy (or CHAS) as a prerequisite for Alabama to receive federal dollars for housing.
 Prior to submitting the CHAS to The Department of Housing and Urban Development (HUD), AHFA prepared an extensive list of interested relevant parties from which to gather information and mailed letters of inquiry, questionnaires and surveys to various state agencies, service providers, housing directors and individuals.
 Based on the information gathered, along with data from the relatively new 1990 U. S. Census, AHFA then compiled a blueprint document for creating affordable housing across the State.

 Beginning in 1995, HUD abandoned the CHAS and created the Consolidated Plan; an effort to blend the four Community Planning and Development (CPD) programs - Community Development Block Grant (CDBG), Home Investment Partnerships (HOME), Emergency Shelter Grants (ESG), and Housing Opportunities for Persons with AIDS (HOPWA) - into a single submission process for the purposes of the Consolidated Plan.
 AHFA, as administrator of the HOME program, was deemed responsible for writing the housing portion of the new document.
-The Consolidated Plan provided a detailed overview of how the State planned to utilize its annual Community Planning and Development funding to meet economic development objectives, provide affordable housing, and address other special needs.
+The Consolidated Plan provided a detailed overview of how the State planned to utilize its annual Community Planning and Development funding1 to meet economic development objectives, provide affordable housing, and address other special needs.
 As a contributor, AHFA offered a detailed analysis of the current status of housing in Alabama with special attention devoted to the condition of housing and housing affordability.

-&lt;sup>1 Annual CPD funding for the State has been upwards of \$50,000,000 in some years.
-For Program Year 2012, that figure had dropped to \$33,617,836.
+1 Annual CPD funding for the State varies each year.
+For Program Year 2013, that figure was \$33,756,534.

 The early State Consolidated Plan submissions relied on figures from the 2000 U. S. Census.
-Once the 2010 U. S. Census became available, the State relied upon the newer figures.
-While Alabama, like all states, has experienced ups and downs in population, income, and other critical census-tracked data between 1990 and 2000 and between 2000 and 2010, one realization has not been altered - our State is still poor and thousands of Alabama families and households need a safe and affordable place to live.
+Once the 2010 U.S. Census became available, the State relied upon the newer figures.
+While Alabama, like all states, has experienced ups and downs in population, income, and other critical census-tracked data between 1990 and 2000 and between 2000 and 2010, one realization has not been altered - our State is still poor and thousands of Alabama families and households need a decent, safe and affordable place to live.
 A great many unmet needs still exist and AHFA will use the limited resources available to address as many unmet needs as feasible across the State.